shivendra1-cyber/INTRODUCTION_OPEN_CV/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute OpenCV for your own projects.
+This project is licensed under the [GPU](LICENSE), which means you are free to use, modify, and distribute OpenCV for your own projects.

 ## Resources